 - 1/2 cup heavy whipping cream, room temperature

 - 1 tablespoon fresh thyme leaves

 - Preheat oven to 375F.
-Place a lightly greased 8-inch tart pan with a removable bottom onto a baking sheet.
+Place a 9-inch tart pan with a removable bottom onto a baking sheet.

 - On a lightly floured surface, roll out the pie dough into a circle slightly bigger than the pan.
 Line the bottom and sides with the crust, patching it together if necessary.

 - Line the pie crust with foil on top then fill with pie weights or dried beans.
 Bake for 10 minutes.
 Remove the foil and weights then bake another 5 minutes or until the bottom is golden brown and no longer looks uncooked.

 - Make the filling: While the crust is baking, in a large bowl or measuring cup, whisk together the eggs, milk, cream, thyme, and salt.

 - Once the crust has finished baking, sprinkle the cheese evenly over the crust.
 Top with the artichokes, olives, and red pepper.
 Pour the egg mixture over top.